Why Major in Sociology?

 Why Choose Eastern?

-- Academic Excellence: Since 2008, Eastern University sociology students have placed at or near the 95th percentile on the Major Field Test (MFT).*
+- Academic Excellence: Since 2008, Eastern University sociology students have placed at or near the 95th percentile on the Major Field Test (MFT) every year *.

-- Personal Attention from Expert Faculty: Our fun, supportive, and innovative faculty have a deep interest in the success of their students.
+- Personal Attention from Expert Faculty: Our personable, supportive, and innovative faculty have a deep interest in the success of their students.
 Every full-time faculty member holds a PhD.

 - Faculty committed to Faith, Reason, and Justice: Our faculty are explicitly committed to Christian faith and its integration with reason and justice.
 Academic rigor and a proven record of commitment to social transformation are hallmarks of the program.